Scimitar-horned Oryx

 Irish Name: Oracs simeatár adharcach

 Scimitar-horned oryx are a species of antelope, they have white/cream coloured hair with reddish-brown necks and a long, dark, tufted tail.
-They once populated areas in northern Africa, but are no longer found living in the wild.
+They once populated many areas in northern Africa, but only small, reintroduced populations exist today.
 They have long scimitar-shaped horns, after which they are named.

 General Information